 This salad can be made up to 2 hours before you plan to serve it; simply store it covered in the refrigerator until you’re ready to go.
 Be sure to add the dressing before storing.

 *The intent was to make this salad with pomegranate seeds, but due to supply chain issues, we couldn't find them ANYWHERE.
-Blueberries were a delicious swap, but aren't necessarily in season in February.
-For more info on what's in season, check out the Healthy Family Project.
+Blueberries were a delicious swap, but aren't necessarily in season.

 - Avoid browning: apples and pears tend to oxidize (brown) quickly.
 I recommend waiting to add them until you're ready to mix in the dressing.
 The lemon juice will keep it from browning.